bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

 search:
   boost: 3
 ---
-# Scheduling Komet Runs Guide
+# Scheduling Kometa Runs Guide

-Komet is designed to be a background running service that "wakes up" and "sleeps" when it is scheduled to do so.
-By default unless configured using the [Time to Run Command](../environmental.md#time-to-run), Komet expects to run every day at 5AM local time.
+Kometa is designed to be a background running service that "wakes up" and "sleeps" when it is scheduled to do so.
+By default unless configured using the [Time to Run Command](../environmental.md#time-to-run), Kometa expects to run every day at 5AM local time.

 Whilst it is possible to have `python plex-meta-manager.py` running in an open window constantly, this is not the recommended approach as it relies on an always-open command window that can be obtrusive to the user.

-Instead, it is recommended to set an automated scheduling service so that Komet can run in the background when scheduled to without any visible impact to the user (other than the Plex libraries and playlists updating).
+Instead, it is recommended to set an automated scheduling service so that Kometa can run in the background when scheduled to without any visible impact to the user (other than the Plex libraries and playlists updating).

-**To control how individual parts of Komet are scheduled see the [Schedule detail](../../config/schedule.md)**
+**To control how individual parts of Kometa are scheduled see the [Schedule detail](../../config/schedule.md)**

 IMPORTANT: Every time you see `/path/to` below, it's a placeholder for the path to that directory on *your* system.

 === "Docker"
-    Using docker is the simplest and most robust solution to automating Komet scheduling.
+    Using docker is the simplest and most robust solution to automating Kometa scheduling.

-    When running Komet within docker, the session will resume after a system reboot (assuming Docker is set to start at system startup, which is the default) and Komet will run in the background at all times.
+    When running Kometa within docker, the session will resume after a system reboot (assuming Docker is set to start at system startup, which is the default) and Kometa will run in the background at all times.

-    There's a [Docker Walkthrough](../install/docker.md) with more detailed instructions on setting up Komet within docker.
+    There's a [Docker Walkthrough](../install/docker.md) with more detailed instructions on setting up Kometa within docker.
 The simplest command to facilitate a docker run is:

     ```
     docker run -d \
       --restart=unless-stopped \
       -e TZ=<TIMEZONE> \
       -v /path/to/config:/config:rw \
-      meisnate12/komet
+      meisnate12/kometa
     ```
-    Change `/path/to/config` to reflect where you've installed Komet.
+    Change `/path/to/config` to reflect where you've installed Kometa.

     TZ=<TIMEZONE>
-    <TIMEZONE> is replaced with your local timezone, or the timezone your device is in that is running Komet.
+    <TIMEZONE> is replaced with your local timezone, or the timezone your device is in that is running Kometa.
 For a list of available timezones, please see [Timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 You want to replace <TIMEZONE> with the TZ Database Name.

     ```
     TZ=America/New_York
     ```

-    This will run Komet in the background persistently until it is stopped by the user.
-While the docker container will be persistently running, Komet will not begin the run until the scheduled time.
+    This will run Kometa in the background persistently until it is stopped by the user.
+While the docker container will be persistently running, Kometa will not begin the run until the scheduled time.

-    Further customizations of the docker run command can be used to specify set times to run Komet, further information on this and other Run Commands can be found [here](../environmental.md#time-to-run)
+    Further customizations of the docker run command can be used to specify set times to run Kometa, further information on this and other Run Commands can be found [here](../environmental.md#time-to-run)

 === "Windows Task Scheduler"

-    Windows Task Scheduler is advised for those who followed the Windows instructions in the [Local Walkthrough Guides](../install/local.md) and/or do not want to run Komet within docker.
+    Windows Task Scheduler is advised for those who followed the Windows instructions in the [Local Walkthrough Guides](../install/local.md) and/or do not want to run Kometa within docker.

     Windows Task Scheduler allows the user to run commands and services at scheduled times and intervals.

-    There are two methods of running Komet:
+    There are two methods of running Kometa:
     * Single run Scheduled Task
       * Background run Scheduled Task